Richard Osman

-Richard Thomas Osman (born 28 November 1970) is an English television presenter, producer, novelist and comedian.
+Richard Osman (born 28 November 1970) is an English television presenter, producer, and novelist.
 He is the creator and former co-presenter of the BBC One television quiz show Pointless.
-He has presented the BBC Two quiz shows Two Tribes and Richard Osman's House of Games and been a team captain on the comedy panel shows Insert Name Here and The Fake News Show.
-He has made appearances on many British panel shows.
+He has presented the BBC Two quiz shows Two Tribes and Richard Osman's House of Games, and been a team captain on the comedy panel shows Insert Name Here and The Fake News Show.
+He has also made appearances on British comedy panel shows including Would I Lie to You? and QI.

 Osman worked at Hat Trick Productions before becoming creative director of the television production company Endemol UK, producing shows including Prize Island for ITV and Deal or No Deal for Channel 4.
-He is the author of the crime novels The Thursday Murder Club (2020), The Man Who Died Twice (2021) and The Bullet That Missed (2022).
+He is the author of the bestselling Thursday Murder Club mystery novels.

-Early life
+Early life and education

-Richard Thomas Osman was born on 28 November 1970 in Billericay, Essex, to Brenda Wright and David Osman, and grew up in Cuckfield near Haywards Heath, West Sussex.
-When Richard Osman was nine years old, his father walked out on the family, which Osman says has created difficulty for the rest of his life.
-His mother went to teacher training college but, before she got a full-time job, making money to raise her two children was a challenge.
-His elder brother is musician Mat Osman, bass guitarist with the rock band Suede.
+Osman was born on 28 November 1970, in Billericay, Essex, to Brenda Wright and David Osman.
+When he was nine years old, his father walked out on the family, which Osman says created difficulty for the rest of his life.
+His mother attended teacher training college and found making money to support her family a struggle.
+His older brother is the musician Mat Osman, bass guitarist of the rock band Suede.
+The boys grew up in Haywards Heath, West Sussex.

-Osman attended Warden Park School in Cuckfield.
-While still at school, he gained his first broadcasting experience, as a regular contributor to Turn It Up, an open-access music show which went out on Sunday evenings on BBC Radio Sussex (the show was also notable for giving early broadcast experience to BBC news journalist Jane Hill and radio DJ Jo Whiley).
-From 1989 to 1992, he studied Politics and Sociology at Trinity College, Cambridge, where he was a contemporary of Pointless co-presenter Alexander Armstrong, who read English.
+Osman attended Yardley Court and Warden Park School in Cuckfield.
+While still at school, he gained his first broadcasting experience, as a regular contributor to Turn It Up, an open-access music show which went out on Sunday evenings on BBC Radio Sussex.

+From 1989 to 1992, he studied Politics and Sociology at Trinity College, Cambridge, where he was a contemporary of future Pointless co-presenter Alexander Armstrong, who read English.

 Television career

 Production

-Osman began his career working as executive producer on British game shows, including Channel 4 comedy panel game 8 Out of 10 Cats and satirical comedy 10 O'Clock Live.
+Osman worked as executive producer on British game shows, including Channel 4 comedy panel game 8 Out of 10 Cats and satirical comedy 10 O'Clock Live.
 He was the creative director at TV company Endemol UK, pitching the idea for Pointless to the BBC, becoming its co-presenter with his former university friend Alexander Armstrong, when it launched in 2009.

 Osman created the short-lived 2013 ITV gameshow Prize Island.
 His other credits include Whose Line Is It Anyway?, Total Wipeout and the game show 24 Hour Quiz.
-As executive producer of 8 Out of 10 Cats does Deal or No Deal, it was Osman who revealed the identity of The Banker to be Deal or No Deal’s producer Glenn Hugill.

-Osman acted as script editor for BBC One's Total Wipeout and in 1999, created and wrote the Channel 4 sitcom Boyz Unlimited with David Walliams and Matt Lucas.
+Osman acted as script editor for BBC One's Total Wipeout; in 1999, he created and wrote the Channel 4 sitcom Boyz Unlimited with David Walliams and Matt Lucas.
 In 2005, he co-created and co-wrote the animated Channel 4 sitcom Bromwell High.